TomShacham/http4r/README.md

     - read and write to database
 ---
 - core api
+  - message_from to decompress if there is a compressed body
   - limits on headers and body etc tests
   - do we want to drop connections in stream.incoming() or do we want to hang onto them for a while
   - if version is known to be 1.0 then do not send chunked message